-Quizzes and Exams will be administered in class.
+Quizzes and Exams will be administered in class, usually on Fridays.
 Scored quizzes and exams will be returned the following class period.
 I will retain electronic copies of your quizzes and exams for record-keeping purposes.
 I will post numerical scores online in Canvas.